Phil Craig: Leader of South Africa’s Referendum Party

 04:30.30 – Phil Craig

-Yeah, yeah, are perhaps more so you at the freedom front plus who are currently that’s the one with the that’s so the green and yellow then um, look actually in english it’s Ff plus freedom front plus but they but the but the holy it’s an african speaking party.
-So it’s far from the front which is a.
-Just the same thing in afs and that’s where the the vf comes from and and they had about 3% in the last election mason thought cape independence at the cape independence party which also uses the name.
-Capepegs is um.
-That’s quite a small party.
-They got about half a percent of the vote so they had about three and a half percent of the vote.
-There was another party, actually the cape colored congress, who supported cape independence in the last election.
-So last time out we got about 5.3% of the vote collectively and the referendum party didn’t exist.
-Um.
+Yeah, perhaps more so you at the freedom front plus who are currently that’s the one with that so the green and yellow then, look actually in English it’s FF, plus freedom front plus but the holy it’s an African speaking party.
+So it’s far from the front which is just the same thing in AFs and that’s where the the VF comes from and they had about 3% in the last election, mason thought Cape independence at the Cape independence party which also uses the name.

 05:13.48 – Brian David Crane